tidoust/cddlparser/README.md

 ## Known limitations

-- No attempt is made at validating the CDDL while parsing.
-The parser should choke on fairly invalid CDDL blocks but may accept blocks that do not respect the CDDL grammar.
+- Updates to the CDDL grammar defined in [RFC 9862](https://www.rfc-editor.org/rfc/rfc9682.html) are not supported.
+- The parser validates the CDDL syntax against the CDDL grammar.
+It also validates that there are no obvious type/group inconsistencies.
+The parser does not validate the CDDL beyond that.
+For example, the parser does not choke if two rules have the same name but define different types.
 - The only logic that exists in the AST for now is the serialization logic.
 There are no facilities to import CDDL modules, resolve references, inline groups, validate CBOR, etc.
 - The parser does not fully understand when a rule defines a type and when it defines a group.
 It may represent the right hand side of a type definition as a `GroupEntry` node, instead of as a `Type` node.
-- Parsing of strings and byte strings may not be fully correct.
-CDDL grammar updates in [RFC 9862](https://www.rfc-editor.org/rfc/rfc9682.html) are not supported.
 - Overall, the AST is verbose and could be simplified.

 ## Acknowledgments